 Well, that is unless sleep doesn’t come and you toss and turn for hours.
 Or you drift off for a bit, but then wake too soon and can’t return to sleep.
 Or the night is a total blur and you wake up feeling more tired than before.
 Yep, I’ve been there.

 My 18-month journey to better physical health continued with another wellness challenge in September.
 I’m working on monthly challenges to create healthy habits that will lead to a healthy lifestyle.
-You can find out more about that, my goals and health history here.

 Following a sleep deprived month in August, I took a slight detour from my wellness plan to focus on improving my sleep.